- Worship at All Saints

 We run regular trips to plays, concerts and films, usually to the South Holland Centre in Spalding, but sometimes further afield.
 There are good venues in Kings Lynn, Peterborough and Nottingham.
 Transport will be arranged each time, often using the Holbeach Community Bus which will make it cheaper than hiring a coach and people can be picked up and dropped off nearer to their homes, if necessary.

 There will always be a list to sign at the back of the church for such events.
 Anyone is welcome to join the group, so please invite others who may not be regular worshippers at All Saints.

 If you would like to find out about our next trip please contact Gill Graper – 01406 423803

 Social and Fundraising Events

 3 or 4 times a year we hold a quiz evening.
-Sometimes these fund-raise for the church and sometimes for a chosen charity.
-For the last 4 years we have held a Christian Aid Week Quiz jointly with the Methodist Church and these have proved extremely popular.
+Sometimes these raise funds for the church and sometimes for a chosen charity.
+For the last 4 years, we have held a Christian Aid Week Quiz jointly with the Methodist Church and these have proved extremely popular.

 The Saturday Gang

 The Saturday Gang was formed in July 2017 to help the Fabric Committee keep on top of various DIY activities around the church.
 So far they have cleaned some of the hidden areas inside the church, tidied up the North Porch and have completed a major project to clear a metre of weeds and an accumulation of leaves from around the base of the church walls and cleared the drainage channels.
-Any one is welcome to come along with a pair of gardening gloves and a barrow and rake (if they have one) at 10:00am on the following mornings 19th August and 16th September.
-Free tea, coffee and do-nuts for helpers!
+Anyone is welcome to come along with a pair of gardening gloves and a barrow and rake (if they have one) at 10:00 am on the following mornings 19th August and 16th September.
+Free tea, coffee and doughnuts for helpers!